For students, bloggers, and writers:

-The links to these, “Portrait of a Starter” and “Portrait of a Marshal,” are to the right (note the first one is 16 pages, the second one 35 pages) and the last one, “Portrait of a Donor.”
-They are available in all versions, even on a computer in case you don’t have an e-reader.
-The paperback of Starters (blue photo) has an exclusive short story called “Portrait of a Spore,” that is only available in print.
+“Portrait of a Starter” and “Portrait of a Marshal,” are shorts set in the world of Starters (note the first one is 16 pages, the second one 35 pages) and the last one, “Portrait of a Donor.”
+They are available in all e-versions, even on a computer in case you don’t have an e-reader.
+The paperback of Starters (blue photo) has an exclusive short story called “Portrait of a Spore,” that is currently only available in print.

 You can read them in any order, but the ideal would be 1) Portrait of a Starter 2) Starters 3) Portrait of a Marshal 4) Portrait of a Spore 5) Portrait of a Donor 7) Enders.

-You’re right, that would be strange.
-In the book I explain that the vaccine (that saved people from the spores) was given to the most vulnerable of the population, the infirm and those under 20 and those over 60.
-This is like what happened in the US during a shortage of the flu vaccine.
+This is a mis-quote.
+In the book the vaccine that protected people from the spores was given to the most vulnerable of the population, those under 20 and those over 60.
+Something like this actually happened in the US during a shortage of the flu vaccine.

-And please note I NEVER USE THE WORD “VIRUS.”
-It is NOT a virus! 🙂
+Please note it is NOT a virus! 🙂

-7. Why didn’t you mention Callie’s hair color.
-Did you forget?
+3. Why didn’t you mention Callie’s hair color?

-You will see him in book 2.
+You will see him in book two.
 And “Portrait of a Starter,” is a prequel told entirely from Michael’s POV.

-Every author has to decide how much backstory to put in, and how much to leave out so the result can be a page-turner.
-Intense backstory details come at the cost of pace.
-You can learn much more about the Spore Wars in “Portrait of a Spore,” in the paperback of Starters.
+You can learn more about the Spore Wars in “Portrait of a Spore,” in the paperback of Starters.

 HI-den, like the 18th century composer, Papa Haydn.